Ankit-Das/Question-Pair-Similarity/ReadMe.txt

 #Use argsort to compare the index of the question and dataset.Top similar questions will be displayed.

-#Deployment is done using flask app.
+#Deployment is done using flask app.The result will be displayed on a web application